Symptoms

 Generally, the most affected parts are the skin, with the so-called “gums,” nodular formations most frequent on the scalp, face, upper part of the chest, and legs.
 These lesions grow very slowly and heal on their own, leaving scars.
 Other organs affected are the heart and the nervous system, with alterations in vision and coordination of movements that can result in paralysis in the final stages of the disease,” explains plastic dermatologist Antonino Di Pietro.

-Good evening; we have discovered that my partner is HIV positive and has also contracted it.
-I took the tests, and I’m negative.
+I made the exams, and I’m negative.
 He undertook retroviral treatment, and after 3 months, he tested HIV undetectable.
 He also received treatment with 3 doses of penicillin.
 Can we have sexual intercourse without the risk of affecting me?
-I also wanted to ask, given that you had an acute attack, such as fever, skin rash, and swollen lymph nodes all over your body, a few days after having had dental implant surgery, could you theoretically have contracted HIV and syphilis on that occasion?
+I also wanted to ask, given that you had an acute attack, such as fever, skin rash, and swollen lymph nodes all over your body, a few days after having had dental implant surgery, could you theoretically test positive for HIV and syphilis on that occasion?
 We have been together for 22 years.

 Good morning, ma’am.
 First of all, you were very good.
 You are dealing with the situation correctly, with a clear mind, if there is a right way.